dlord/spigot-docker/README.md

 the Spigot jar file.
 If this does not exist, it will download BuildTools and compile Spigot from source.
 As much as I want to provide the precompiled binaries, I am avoiding any legal complications.

+It is highly preferred to start the container with `-it`.
+This is needed in order to allow executing console commands via `docker exec`.
+This also allows Spigot to safely shutdown when stopping the container via `docker stop`.
+See the `Scripting` section for more details.

+#### Commands

+The image uses an entrypoint script called `spigot`, which allows you to execute preset commands.
+Should you attempt to execute an unrecognized command, it will treat it as a regular shell command.

+The commands are as follows:

+* `run` - This runs the Spigot server, and is the default command used by the container.
+This command can accept additional parameters.
+Useful when creating a new container via `docker create` or `docker run`
+* `permissions` - This updates the permissions of all related files and folders.
+Useful when manually editing a file.
+* `console` - This executes a console command.
+This allows system administrators to perform complex tasks via scripts.
+This feature is off by default.
+See the `Scripting` section for more details and examples.

+Here are some examples on how to use these commands:

+**run - specify a different Spigot configuration file inside /opt/minecraft**

+    docker run \
+        --name spigot-instance \
+        -p 0.0.0.0:25565:25565 \
+        -d \
+        -it \
+        -e DEFAULT_OP=dinnerbone \
+        -e MINECRAFT_EULA=true \
+        dlord/spigot
+        run --spigot-settings spigot-test.yml

+**permissions - update file and folder permissions while a container is running**

+    docker exec spigot-instance spigot permissions

+#### Scripting

+Unlike other Spigot Docker Images, this image provides a way to execute console commands without attaching to the docker container.
+It lets system administrators perform much more complex tasks, such as managing the docker container from another docker container (docker-in-docker).

+For those who are used to running `docker attach` inside a `screen` or `tmux` session for scripting, this is going to be heaven.

+This feature can be enabled by pasing the `-it` parameter to `docker create` or `docker run`, which enables STDIN and TTY.
+This runs the Spigot server inside a `tmux` session.
+This also enables safe shutdown mode when the container is stopped.

+Once enabled, you may now execute console commands like so:

+    docker exec spigot-instance spigot console say hello everybody!

+Some warnings when using this feature:

+* **DO NOT USE `-it` ON `docker exec`!** For some reason, it crashes the `tmux` session that drives this feature.
+* **Be careful when attaching to the console via `docker attach`**.
+You are attaching to a `tmux` session running on the foreground with the footer disabled.
+Do not try to detach from the `tmux` session using `CTRL-b d`, otherwise this will stop the container.
+To detach from the container, use `CTRL-p CTRL-q`, which is the standard escape sequence for `docker attach`.

+Here are is an example on how to notify players that the server will be shutdown after 60 seconds:

+    #!/bin/bash
+    docker exec spigot-instance spigot console say We will be shutting down the server in 60s! docker exec spigot-instance spigot console say Stop whatever you are doing! sleep 60
+    docker exec spigot-instance spigot console say We will be back in 1 hour! sleep 5

+    # The container will send the stop console command to the server for you, to
+    # ensure that the server is shutdown safely.
+    #
+    # Of course you can run this manually like so:
+    #
+    #     docker exec spigot-instance spigot console stop
+    #
+    # But this will restart the container if the restart policy is set to always.
+    docker stop -t 60 spigot-instance

 #### Spigot BuildTools Caveat